mrelectrolearner/library/README.md

 - A (principal) library with all the songs.

-- A function that create a play list with the songs of the library.
+- A function that create a playlist with the songs of the library for an user.

-- Every song is saved with his information.
+- Every song is saved with its information.

 - The library may be filtered by genre and duration of the songs.